jnevin/Realto/README.md

 The invented term "realto" is comprehensive: it describes the means of its production, i.e., the realto toolset, digital and physical; the means of its delivery, i.e., the realto electronic theater or story-space; and the artistic result, i.e., the realto story experience.

 An over-arching goal of the Realto project is to enable individual artists, individual artist-engineers, individual "artineers" or "realtoists" -- call yourself what you will -- to be largely self-sufficient while creating the realto, performing the realto and even transporting the realto.
-To the degree possible, software and schematics are designed as open source works-in-progress to encourage do-it-yourself experimentation and exploration.
+To the degree possible, software and schematics are designed as open source works-in-progress to encourage do-it-yourself experimentation and exploration. *Carpe diem!*

 ## Realto Agile Project Status Tracking Board
 - https://tree.taiga.io/project/jnevin-realto/